canjs/canjs/index.md

 made by Todo.findAll, whenever its completed.

-## Can.Control `Can.Control(classProps, prototypeProps)`
+## can.Control `can.Control(classProps, prototypeProps)`

-[Can.Control](http://javascriptmvc.com/docs.html#!Can.Control) creates organized, memory-leak free, rapidly performing, stateful widgets.
-It is used to create UI controls like tabs, grids, and contextmenus and used to organize them into higher-order business rules with [Can.route](http://javascriptmvc.com/docs.html#!Can.route).
+[can.Control](http://javascriptmvc.com/docs.html#!can.Control) creates organized, memory-leak free, rapidly performing, stateful widgets.
+It is used to create UI controls like tabs, grids, and contextmenus and used to organize them into higher-order business rules with [can.route](http://javascriptmvc.com/docs.html#!can.route).
 Its serves as both a traditional view and a traditional controller.